Commercial Property Coverages

 Besides the named insured, other parties that gain insured status under an umbrella liability policy are any person or organization that a named insured agrees to protect under a written contract.
 The policy also protects an insured business’ executive officers, regular employees, directors, and stockholders, at least for losses occurring while these individuals are acting within the scope of their duties.
 Note that protection for additional insureds does not apply when a loss involves motorized vehicles, watercraft, or aircraft.

-Like many other policies, a commercial umbrella policy defines several terms to express how coverage applies clearly.
+Like many other policies, a commercial umbrella policy defines a number of terms to express how coverage applies clearly.
 Some defined terms are advertising injury; completed operations; hired aircraft, hired automobile, and hired watercraft; immediate underlying insurance; named insured’s products; non-owned aircraft, automobile, and watercraft; occurrence and personal injury.

 Maintain Underlying Insurance